Longshot (film): Production

 About one-third of the film was service-produced in Toronto, which doubled up as New York City within the film, under contract with The Danforth Studios Ltd, a subsidiary of SpaceWorks Entertainment Inc. The film was a complete commercial failure, taking in nowhere near the $20 million it cost to film at the box office.
 The film was also panned by critics, who claimed that many of the pop acts who appeared in the film later claimed to have only appeared due to the amount of pay they would receive for a cameo appearance.

-Reception
+Earlier on, the film was known as Jack of All Trades.

 Release

 Longshot was released in theatres on October 25, 2001 in Germany, where all of Pearlman's boybands had enjoyed success long before their international debuts.
 It was never released to theaters in United States, instead being shown on the Disney Channel as a television movie, and later released on March 26, 2002 on video and DVD as a home entertainment release.
 The film was also packaged with copies of Crossroads, a film which starred Spears, in selected FYE stores in the United States.
 The film was released on VHS and DVD on March 26, 2002, by Spartan Home Entertainment.